-There are a lot of things to do in Murphy, North Carolina, a quaint mountain town in Western NC with hiking, movies, antiquing, and more.
+There are a lot of things to do in Murphy, North Carolina, a quaint mountain town in Western North Carolina with nature trails, movies, antiquing, and more.

-Murphy is a quaint mountain town in North Carolina.
+Murphy is a peaceful small town in the mountains of North Carolina.
 One of Murphy’s big claims to fame is that it is closer to six state capitals than it is to its own.
-But that doesn’t mean there aren’t things to do in Murphy, North Carolina.

 Where is Murphy, North Carolina?

-Murphy is about seven hours from us in Wilmington and is very close to the Tennessee border.
+Murphy is about seven hours from us in Wilmington and is very close to the Tennessee border, in the Blue Ridge Mountains.

 Murphy is the westernmost town in North Carolina and Manteo, in the Outer Banks, is the easternmost.
-So you may have heard the phrase “from Manteo to Murphy,” which references some phenomenon that happens statewide.
+So you may have heard the phrase “from Manteo to Murphy,” which references when something happens statewide.

 Oh, about those capitals.
 Murphy is closer to the capitals of Alabama (Montgomery), Georgia (Atlanta), Kentucky (Frankfort), South Carolina (Columbia), Tennessee (Nashville), and West Virginia (Charleston) than it is to Raleigh, North Carolina.